BestDosage

 Translation: the $75 sessions and the $400 sessions aren't the same treatment.
 Know what you're buying.

-How to Maximize Insurance Coverage
+How Do You Maximize Insurance Coverage?

 If your condition is on the FDA-approved list: